 Technical solutions to dealing with big data

-These are some of the best techniques that developers of big data applications use to achieve the goals of high availability, high performance and analytics:
+These are some of the best techniques that developers of big data applications use to achieve the goals of high availability, high performance, and analytics:

 Instead of having a single server to execute the logic within a web application, the same code may be duplicated on several servers.
 When a request from a user’s browser is received, the system sends it to a server that is not overloaded with other requests.
-As the load is distributed between many servers, the system never gets into a state where response time increases to unacceptable level.
+As the load is distributed between many servers, the system never gets into a state where response time increases to an unacceptable level.

 There are many ways to implement load balancing.
 Microsoft Azure, for example, has a service that constantly sends requests to each server within a cluster to check if the server would be able to accept an incoming request from a user.

 The exact parameters of a good server state can be configured.
 For example, a server may be set to not respond with an OK status code if its current CPU usage is above 90%.
-If a particular server does not respond with OK status code within an acceptable time frame, the system may be set to try to resolve any issues with the server, but the immediate action would be to stop sending any users’ requests to that server and chose a different server instead.
+If a particular server does not respond with an OK status code within an acceptable time frame, the system may be set to try to resolve any issues with the server, but the immediate action would be to stop sending any users’ requests to that server and choose a different server instead.

 Load balancing provides both performance and availability.
 If implemented properly, none of the servers within a load-balanced system are allowed to process more than they can handle without significantly slowing down.
-Likewise, if any server becomes unavailable, the system would still be able to cope with remaining servers.
+Likewise, if any server becomes unavailable, the system would still be able to cope with the remaining servers.

 Databases can also be load-balanced, but this is mainly done for availability rather than performance.
 Microsoft SQL Server AlwaysON Availability Group, for example, allows a .NET application with Entity Framework to implement an execution strategy, which, for example, can be set to resubmit a SQL command to the database cluster if the server that the application was previously connected to suddenly became unavailable during the initial execution of the command.

-If a system has a very large number of users that generate a very large amount of content on constant basis, you cannot just use one huge database.
+If a system has a very large number of users that generate a very large amount of content on a constant basis, you cannot just use one huge database.
 Writing data to a disk and reading data from it are relatively computationally expensive operations.
 So is performing a scan on a huge database table.
-Therefore, even if you had a very powerful server, your system would grind to a halt due to the sheer number of simultaneous reads, writes and table scans.
+Therefore, even if you had a very powerful server, your system would grind to a halt due to the sheer number of simultaneous reads, writes, and table scans.